johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 normal.
 I told them that I felt my heart rate had been sustained at a fast rate until part way during the trip to the ER.
-That's what I thought, but part of the point of this post is that we'll see my perception (and what I reported to the ER doc) was not accurate.
+That's what I thought, but part of the point of this post is that we'll see that my perception (and what I reported to the ER doc) was not accurate.
 I reported my digestive episode from earlier in the night and a blood test showed that my lipase (a pancreatic enzyme)